-It's an old canard.
-But there’s some truth to it.
+You’ve heard the old saw before.
+But there’s plenty of truth to it.

-American English differs from that used in the United Kingdom (and elsewhere) in a variety of ways.
-Spelling and grammar are just the tip of the iceberg; we also use different vocabulary and have vastly different cultural references.
+American English differs from that used in the United Kingdom (and elsewhere) in countless ways.
+Spelling and grammar are just the tip of the proverbial iceberg; we also use different vocabulary and have vastly different cultural references.

 So if you’re a British — or Australian, or Singaporean — business looking to connect with American consumers, you want to make sure that you’re speaking their language.